 Photo: Brian Sorensen

 A few weeks ago, we introduced you to the newest brewery in Eureka Springs.
-Now let us introduce you to the first.
+Now let us introduce you to the other brewers in town.

 Owned and operated by father-son duo Jeff and Matt Joseph, Eureka Springs Brewery sits on five acres east of downtown, just off Highway 62 on Ridgeview Road.
 It opened for business in June 2019.